 Retiree engagement

 We want to know what retirees like about the Public Employees Benefits Board (PEBB) Medicare medical plans and what could be better.
 The insights our members provide will help HCA and the PEB Board shape future policy discussions as well as how we communicate important information about changes.
+From cost to coverage, your voice can make a difference.

-How will feedback be used?
+How feedback will be used

 • Report to the PEB Board to help guide future benefit designs and proposals.